knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

 === "TLS wildcard support"

+    !!! warning
+        TLS wildcard support does not work with HTTP01.

-    If you are using a Certificate implementation that supports provisioning wildcard certificates (for example, cert-manager with a DNS01 issuer), then the most efficient way to provision certificates is with the namespace wildcard certificate controller.
+    If you are using a certificate implementation that supports provisioning wildcard certificates (for example, cert-manager with a DNS01 issuer) then the most efficient way to provision certificates is with the namespace wildcard certificate controller.

-    Install the components needed to provision wildcard certificates in each namespace by running the command:
+    * Install the components needed to provision wildcard certificates in each namespace by running the command:

         ```bash
         kubectl apply -f {{ artifact(repo="serving",file="serving-nscert.yaml")}}
         ```

-    !!! warning
-        TLS wildcard support does not work with HTTP01.

 === "DomainMapping CRD"

-    The `DomainMapping` CRD allows a user to map a Domain Name that they own to a specific Knative Service.
+    The `DomainMapping` CRD allows a user to map a domain name that they own to a specific Knative Service.

+    * Apply the `DomainMapping` CRD by running the commands:

         ```bash
         kubectl apply -f {{ artifact(repo="serving",file="serving-domainmapping-crds.yaml")}}
         kubectl apply -f {{ artifact(repo="serving",file="serving-domainmapping.yaml")}}
         ```